tianocore-docs/edk2-CCodingStandardsSpecification/4_naming_conventions/README.md

-Any abbreviation used, which is not documented in this specification, or in the _UEFI Specification_ shall be placed into a Glossary section of the File header as specified in See "File Heading".
+Any abbreviation used, which is not documented in this specification, or in the _UEFI Specification_ shall be placed into a Glossary section of the File header as specified in "File Heading".

 Do not define a new abbreviation to replace an abbreviation that is already defined in this document.
 For example, do not define No to mean Number, because